akrist-rai/reshaping-traffic/utils/need.md

     loss = torch.abs(pred - true)
     return (loss * mask).sum() / (mask.sum() + eps)
 ```
+>eps is there to prevent division by zero and NaNs.

 ## 🔴 The core problem this function solves